4shadoww/t6framedatatool/readme.md

 - Frame data of moves which do damage at multiple points of the move are not calculated correctly.
   For example Alisa Destroy Form.

-- Minor GUI flickering caused by the current way of rendering text.
+- Minor GUI flickering and text unreadable on white backgrounds caused by the current way of rendering text.
 The GUI should probably be rewritten in GLFW.